manoaconnecttb/manoaconnecttb.github.io/index.md

 ## What Club Hub Will Provide

-When complete, Club Hub will include:
+Club Hub Allows for the Following Features:
 - **Club Directory** with profiles and contact info
-- **Search and Filter** system by interest, time commitment, category, and more
-- **Club News Feed** with announcements and events
+- **Club News Feed** with posted announcements and events
 - **Student Dashboards** for managing saved/joined clubs
-- **Admin Tools** for club leaders to edit info and post updates
+- **Admin Tools** to check user submitted posts and delete inappropriate clubs/posts

 ## Progression
 - **Milestone 1:** <a href="https://github.com/orgs/manoaconnecttb/projects/1">M1</a>